Proto-Uralic language: Unstressed vowels

 While vowel reduction is a common sound change, Finnic is known to have adstrate influence from language groups that would not have known reduced vowels (namely the Baltic languages and the early Germanic languages), so a value of [ə] already in Proto-Uralic remains a possibility.

 Although these three or four stem types were certainly the most prominent ones in Proto-Uralic, it is possible that other, rarer types may have existed as well.
 These include for example kinship terms such as "sister-in-law", found as *kälü in both Proto-Finnic and Proto-Samoyedic.
 Janhunen (1981) and Sammallahti (1988) reconstruct here instead a word-final labial glide: *käliw.

 A general difficulty in reconstructing unstressed vowels for Proto-Uralic lies in their heavy reduction and loss in many of the Uralic languages.
 Especially in the Ugric and Permic languages, almost no trace of unstressed vowels appears in basic word roots.
 The original bisyllabic root structure has been well preserved in only the more peripheral groups: Samic and Finnic in the northwest, Samoyedic in the east.
 The main correspondences of unstressed vowels between these are as follows:

 Developments in Mordvinic and Mari are rather more complicated.
 In the former, Proto-Uralic *-a and *-ä are usually reduced to *-ə; *-a is however regularly retained whenever the first syllable of the word contained *u.
-Proto-Uralic *-ə is regularly lost after open syllables, as well as in some other positions.
+Proto-Uralic *-i is regularly lost after open syllables, as well as in some other positions.

 Conditional vowel shifts

 A number of roots appear to diverge from the main picture of unstressed syllables in a different way: while Finnic, Samic and Samoyedic languages all have one of the "typical" stem shapes, they may not quite match.
-Words in these classes often feature discrepancies in the vowels of the first syllable as well, e.g. Finnic *a or *oo (suggesting Proto-Uralic *a or *ë) against Samic *ā (suggesting Proto-Uralic *ä) or *oa (suggesting Proto-Uralic *o).
+Words in these classes often feature discrepancies in the vowels of the first syllable as well, e.g. Finnic *a or *oo (suggesting Proto-Uralic *a or *i̮) against Samic *ā (suggesting Proto-Uralic *ä) or *oa (suggesting Proto-Uralic *o).

 A number of such cases may result simply from conditional vowel shifts in unstressed syllables.
 In fact, multiple vowel shifts are reconstructed in branches of Uralic sensitive to a particular combination of stem vowel and following reduced vowel, in which both change at once.
-A shift *a-ə > *o-a can be posited for Samic as well as the Mordvinic languages.
+A shift *a-i > *o-a can be posited for Samic as well as the Mordvinic languages.
 E.g.:

-The change is, however, masked by the shift of *ë to *a (which later develops to Proto-Samic *uo) in words such as:
+The change is, however, masked by the shift of *i̮ to *a (which later develops to Proto-Samic *uo) in words such as:

 In a second group, a change *ä-ä > *a-e appears to have taken place in Finnic in words such as: